sof202/ChromOptimise/README.md

 - [Further information](#further-information)

 ## About
-When using [ChromHMM](https://compbio.mit.edu/ChromHMM/#:~:text=ChromHMM%20is%20software%20for%20learning,and%20spatial%20patterns%20of%20marks.) to learn hidden Markov models for genomic data, it is often difficult to detemine how many states to include:
+When using [ChromHMM](https://compbio.mit.edu/ChromHMM/#:~:text=ChromHMM%20is%20software%20for%20learning,and%20spatial%20patterns%20of%20marks.) to learn hidden Markov models for genomic data, it is often difficult to determine how many states to include:
 - Including too many states will result in overfitting your data and introduces redundant states
 - Including too few states will result in underfitting your data and thus results in lower model accuracy